Adnandev123/SemanticChangeDetaction/README.md

 MUSE: https://github.com/facebookresearch/MUSE

-(If you want to skip the training part, use resources in this folder https://drive.google.com/open?id=1goxYtiKsj-s4ax27L7sWefpyoDaw36TP  and directy go to the visualization section)
+(If you want to skip the training part, unzip and use resources in d512supervised/ folder)

 Preprocessing: